chencfccf/chencfccf.github.io/index.md

 * **First-Class Scholarship**, Beijing University of Posts and Telecommunications, 2015-2017.
 * **National Second Prize in The Mathematics Competitions**, 2016.
 * **Third Prize in College Students Physics Competitions of Some Parts of China**, 2016.
-* **First Prize in Beijing Region in Contemporary Undergraduate Mathematical Contest in Modeling", 2017.
+* **First Prize in Beijing Region in Contemporary Undergraduate Mathematical Contest in Modeling**, 2017.